David Young started painting in oils during his late ‘teens and has gone on to become

 expression in art and the environment.
 The freedom for a young boy to roam the woods

-and fields, befriending and learning from old country people, gave him an enduring
+and fields, befriending and learning from the last of the old country people, gave

 Profileof Dartmoor artist David William Young